 Driver Fitness follows the standard for Substance Use Disorder as recommended in the CCMTA medical standards for drivers.
 Individuals diagnosed with moderate to severe Substance (including alcohol) Use Disorder, in accordance with the definition in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) published by the American Psychiatric Association, are prohibited from holding any class of licence unless the condition is in remission.
 Health care providers are advised to be particularly aware of high-risk criteria such as the presence of tolerance, use of the substance in hazardous situations, and continued use in spite of significant health problems caused by the use of the substance.

 While the degree of risk varies, multiple studies have demonstrated an association between cannabis use and increased risk of crashes.

 Acute inhalation or ingestion of cannabis can result in perceptual distortion, cognitive impairment, and euphoria.
 This can result in impaired driving performance, manifested by slow reaction time, altered perception of danger, difficulty with multiple sensory inputs, and impaired decision-making ability.
 These effects typically last three to six hours but can be present for up to 24 hours after a single use.

 Many drivers are unaware of the risks of using cannabis prior to driving.
-Health care providers are advised to counsel patients known to consume cannabis in accordance with the recommendations outlined in the Preliminary Guidance Document on dried cannabis, released by the College of Family Physicians of Canada in September 2014.
+Health care providers are advised to counsel patients known to consume cannabis in accordance with the recommendations outlined in the Guidance in Authorizing Cannabis Products Within Primary Care March 2021 (cfpc.ca), released by the College of Family Physicians of Canada in March 2021.

 Driving while impaired by drugs is a criminal offence in Canada.
 This applies equally to drugs used recreationally and to over-the-counter or prescribed medication, including cannabis.